-This statement is made on behalf of Kelkay Ltd pursuant to section 54(1) of the Modern Slavery Act 2015 (the 'Act'), and constitutes our Company's group's slavery and human trafficking statement for the financial year ending 31st October 2019.
+This statement is made on behalf of AMES UK pursuant to section 54(1) of the Modern Slavery Act 2015 (the 'Act') and constitutes our group slavery and human trafficking statement for the financial year ending 30th September 2021.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

-Our supply chains include manufacturing, transport, procurement, publishing and printing services, IT services, conference & venue suppliers, training providers, Business and HR consultants, and marketing & PR services.
-We are reviewing the risks that these supply chains can present.
+Our supply chains include manufacturing, transport, procurement, publishing and printing services, IT services, conference and venue suppliers, training providers, Business and HR consultants, and marketing and PR services.
+We are regularly review the risks that these supply chains can present.

-We have zero tolerance to slavery and human trafficking.
-We expect all those in our supply chain to comply with our values and ethics.
+We have a zero-tolerance policy to slavery and human trafficking, and we expect all those in our supply chain to comply with our values and ethics.

 To this end we have the following measures in place:

-This policy applies to all individuals working for the Company or on the Company's behalf in any capacity, including employees, directors, managers, agency workers, apprentices, volunteers, agents, contractors, consultants and business partners.
+AMES UK is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or any part of our businesses.
+This policy applies to all individuals working for AMES UK or on behalf of AMES UK in any capacity, including employees, directors, managers, agency workers, apprentices, volunteers, agents, contractors, consultants, and business partners.

 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business or supply chains.

-Identifying potential victims of modern slavery can be a challenge because the crime can manifest itself in many different ways.
+Identifying potential victims of modern slavery can be a challenge because the crime can manifest itself in many ways.
 There is a spectrum of abuse and it is not always clear at what point, for example, poor working practices and lack of health and safety awareness have become instances of human trafficking, slavery or forced labour in a work environment.
 In addition, some suppliers may go to great lengths to hide the fact that they are using slave labour.
-However, the Company accepts that it has a responsibility through its due diligence processes to ensure that workers are not being exploited, that they are safe and that relevant employment, health and safety and human rights laws and standards are being adhered to.
+However, we accept that it has a responsibility through its due diligence processes to ensure that workers are not being exploited, that they are safe, and that relevant employment, health and safety and human rights laws and standards are being adhered to.

-The board of directors has overall responsibility for ensuring that this policy complies with the Company's legal and ethical obligations.
+The board of directors has overall responsibility for ensuring that this policy complies with legal and ethical obligations.

 The SHEQ Manager has day-to-day responsibility for implementing this policy, annual preparation of our slavery and human trafficking statement, monitoring its use and effectiveness and auditing internal control systems and policies and procedures to ensure they are effective in preventing or remediating the risk of modern slavery.
-They are also responsible for investigating allegations of modern slavery in the Company's business or supply chains.
+They are also responsible for investigating allegations of modern slavery either internally or in external supply chains.

-The prevention, detection and reporting of modern slavery in any part of the Company's business or supply chains, whether in the UK or abroad, is the responsibility of all those working for the Company or under the Company's control.
+The prevention, detection and reporting of modern slavery in any of our companies or supply chains, whether in the UK or abroad, is the responsibility of all those working for the Company or under the Company's control.
 They are required to avoid any activity that might lead to a breach of this policy.

-The Company aims to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
-The Company is committed to ensuring that no one suffers any detrimental treatment or victimisation as a result of reporting in good faith their suspicion that modern slavery is or may be taking place in any part of its business or in any of its supply chains.
+We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
+AMES UK is committed to ensuring that no one suffers any detrimental treatment or victimisation as a result of reporting in good faith their suspicion that modern slavery is or may be taking place in any part of its business or in any of its supply chains.

 As part of our initiative to identify and mitigate risk, where possible, we build long standing relationships with suppliers and make clear our expectations of business behaviour.
 We are in the process of carrying out due diligence on all our high-risk suppliers so that the risk of modern slavery is considered as part of our procurement process.